Janet Flanner: Expatriate in Paris

 While in New York, Flanner moved in the circle of the Algonquin Round Table, but was not a member.
 She also met the couple Jane Grant and Harold Ross, through painter Neysa McMein.
 It was based on this connection that Harold Ross offered Flanner the position of French Correspondent to The New Yorker.

 After these early years spent in Pennsylvania and New York in her mid twenties, Flanner left the United States for Paris.

-In September 1925 Flanner published her first "Letter from Paris" in The New Yorker, which had been launched the previous February, and with which she would be professionally linked for the next five decades.
+In September 1925 Flanner published her first "Letter from Paris" in The New Yorker, which had been launched the previous February.
+She would be professionally linked with the magazine for the next five decades.
 Her columns covered a wide range of topics, including artists, performances, and crime, including a lengthy feature on murderesses Christine and Léa Papin.
 She also published several installments about the Stavisky Affair.
 Flanner was also known for her obituaries—examples include those of Isadora Duncan and Edith Wharton.

-Flanner had first come to the attention of editor Harold Ross through his first wife, Jane Grant, who was a friend of Flanner's from the Lucy Stone League, an organization that fought for women to preserve their maiden names after marriage, in the manner of Lucy Stone.
+Flanner had first come to the attention of editor Harold Ross through his first wife, Jane Grant, who was a friend of Flanner's from the Lucy Stone League.
+This organization fought for women to preserve their maiden names after marriage, in the manner of Lucy Stone.
 Flanner joined the group in 1921.
 Ross famously thought Flanner's pen name "Genêt" was French for "Janet".

-Flanner authored one novel, The Cubical City (1926), which achieved little success.
+Flanner wrote one novel, The Cubical City (1926), which achieved little success.

-Flanner was a prominent member of the American expatriate community which included Ernest Hemingway, F. Scott Fitzgerald, John Dos Passos, e. e. cummings, Hart Crane, Djuna Barnes, Ezra Pound, and Gertrude Stein—the world of the Lost Generation and Les Deux Magots.
+Flanner was a prominent member of the American expatriate community in Paris which included Ernest Hemingway, F. Scott Fitzgerald, John Dos Passos, E. E. Cummings, Hart Crane, Djuna Barnes, Ezra Pound, and Gertrude Stein - the world of the Lost Generation and Les Deux Magots.
 While in Paris she became very close friends with Gertrude Stein and her lover, Alice B. Toklas.

-She played a crucial role in introducing her contemporaries to new artists in Paris, including Pablo Picasso, Georges Braque, Henri Matisse, André Gide, Jean Cocteau, and the Ballets Russes, as well as crime passionel and vernissage, the triumphant crossing of the Atlantic Ocean by Charles Lindbergh and the depravities of the Stavisky Affair.
+She played a crucial role in introducing her contemporaries to new artists in Paris, including Pablo Picasso, Georges Braque, Henri Matisse, André Gide, and Jean Cocteau, and the Ballets Russes dance company.
+She also introduced them to crime passionel and vernissage, the triumphant crossing of the Atlantic Ocean by pilot Charles Lindbergh and the depravities of the Stavisky Affair.

 Her prose style has since come to epitomise the "New Yorker style"—its influence can be seen decades later in the prose of Bruce Chatwin.
 An example: "The late Jean De Koven was an average American tourist in Paris but for two exceptions: she never set foot in the Opéra, and she was murdered."

 War correspondent

-Her New Yorker work during World War II included not only her famous "Letter from Paris" columns, but also included a seminal 3-part series profiling Hitler (1936).
+Her New Yorker work during World War II included not only her famous "Letter from Paris" columns, but also included a seminal 3-part series in 1936 profiling Hitler.